A CATALYST TO CIVIL UNREST

-The global COVID-19 pandemic brings with it radical uncertainty unlike anything the world has seen since the end of the Second World War.
-The economic and social impacts of the virus will be far-reaching and whilst governments and organisations focus on dealing with the immediate effects, civil unrest is a credible second order consequence of this pandemic.
+The COVID-19 pandemic brought uncertainty unlike anything the world has seen since the end of the second world war.
+The economic and social impacts of the virus will be far-reaching and varied.
+In coming months, governments and businesses will need to continue to invest substantial resources in dealing with its immediate and longer-term effects.

 Impact on the ground

-Beyond the immediate impact on revenue streams, workforces and supply chains; organisations’ people and assets are increasingly vulnerable in times of civil unrest.
-Riots, protests, looting, malicious damage, vandalism, etc, are all common forms of civil unrest and directly affect businesses.
-The risk would be further compounded by already stretched emergency services being unable to respond.
+Beyond the immediate impact on revenue streams, workforces and supply chains; the people and assets of organisations are increasingly vulnerable in times of civil unrest.

-Even well-prepared firms would not have foreseen something as radical as COVID-19 and are quickly playing catch up.
-Similarly, with the virus spreading worldwide, the physical security of people and assets can now be added to the growing list of concerns.
+Even well-prepared firms would not have planned for something as unpredictable as COVID-19 and many have struggled to adapt to the new reality.
+Similarly, with the virus continuing to spread worldwide, physical security of people and assets remains at the top of a growing list of concerns.

 How we can help

 Strong mitigation, actionable plans, and the ability to adapt responses to a situation as it unfolds are the goals in the face of such tremendous uncertainty.
 S-RM’s security consultants will be able to support you with:

 - Understanding the drivers and your exposure to the risk

 - Thinking ahead by developing mitigation, plans and responses

 This might include: